catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     ```
     hostname="dflybsd65snap"
     clear_tmp_enable="YES"
+    # Needed by Xorg.
     dbus_enable="YES"
     hald_enable="YES"
     tmpfs_var_run="YES"
     sendmail_enable="NONE"
+    # Try some power flags.
     powerd_enable="YES"
     powerd_flags="-a hiadaptive -b adaptive"
+    # DHCP by default on interface re0.
     ifconfig_re0="dhcp"

     ```

+    At the command prompt type:
+    ```
+    pkg install xorg
+    pkg install xf86-input-evdev
+    pkg install xf86-input-keyboard
+    pkg install xf86-input-libinput
+    pkg install xf86-input-mouse
+    pkg install xf86-video-scfb
+    pkg install chromium
+    pkg install firefox
+    ```

+    The default fonts for Chromium and Firefox do not display correctly in particular for foreign languages.
+    At the command prompt type:

+    ```
+    cd /usr/dports/www/x11-fonts/noto
+    make install
+    ```

+    Test that Xorg, keyboard, mousepad and USB or another mouse are working.
+No Xorg configuration file is needed.
+    At the command prompt type:
+    ```
+    startx
+    ```

+    An X session should start with three windows.
+Verify typing and mouspad/mouse movement in the windows.
+    Exit the X session by typing "exit" or control-d in the command window.
+    If the screen freezes or no keyboard/mouspad try rebooting the laptop.
+At the command prompt type:
+    ```
+    reboot
+    ```

+    When the keys flash select F12 for the rEFind boot menu.
+Select dragonflybsd (no icon yet).

-13) Provision audio and check the default audio device.
+14) Provision audio and check the default audio device.

-    At the command prompt type: cat /dev/sndstat
+    At the command prompt type:

+    ```
+    cat /dev/sndstat
+    ```

     ```
     Installed devices:
     pcm0: <NVIDIA (0x00a0) (HDMI/DP 8ch)> (play)